nfomon/shok/walkthrough.md

 A `path` object gives you easy access to all its file attributes and helps you build command invocations or manipulate the filesystem.

+If the path literal ends with a `/` then it is a "dir literal" and gives you back a dir (directory object).  dir implements "collection" so you can loop over its elements (nodes in a directory).

 Note that `/` has two meanings.
 One is an overloadable operator, typically "division".
 The other is as part of a path literal.
 The two uses are unambiguous, but try not to get confused: